MaxJackson13/Python-Simple-HTTP-C2-Server/README.md

 `dd if=/proc/888264/mem bs=1 skip=$((0x5640c2bac000)) count=$(($((0x5640c2de1000))-$((0x5640c2bac000)))) of=/tmp/heap`

-(I restartedt the server so the pid changed).
+(I restarted the server so the pid changed to 888264).
 This means read from /proc/888264/mem with a block size of 1 byte, starting at address 0x5640c2bac000 for 2314240 bytes (up until the end of the heap) and save the output to `/tmp/heap`

 <img src="images/set-cookie.png">